-We are a clinical-stage company, and, as of June 30, 2023, had only 40 full-time employees.
+We are a clinical-stage company, and, as of September 30, 2023, had 42 full-time employees.
 We are highly dependent on the research and development, clinical and business development expertise of Zhengbin (Bing) Yao, Ph.D., our co-founder, Chief Executive Officer and Chairman, and Stuart Lutzker, M.D., Ph.D., our co-founder and President of Research and Development, as well as the other principal members of our management, scientific and clinical team.
-Although we have entered into offer letters with our executive officers, each of them may terminate his or her employment with us at any time.
-We do not maintain "key person" insurance for any of our executives or other employees.
+Although we have entered into offer letters with our executive officers, each of them may terminate his or her employees.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.